jonathancraddock/mootparadox_grav/pages/02.blog/01.causey-pike-via-knott-rigg/item.md

 Zig-zag path to Sail (left) and Pacer Poles on climb to Knott Rigg (right).

 In the two images above, you see the strangely elevated zig-zag paths, which seem to be something of a trademark between Sail and Scar Crags.
 In the right image, my new Pacer Poles - which will be the subject of a future post.
 An excellent product (originally recommended by Steven Horner) and I would encourage anyone to give them a try.

+> "To those who travel alone, the solitary wanderers on the fells, who find contentment in the companionship of the mountains."
+> <div style="text-align: right">A. Wainwright &nbsp;</div>